Frunza/configure-docker-container-with-ansible/README.md

 ## Usage

-Navigate to the root of the git repository and run the following commands:
+Navigate to the root of the git repository and run the following command:
 ```sh
 sh run.sh
 ```

 The following happens:
-1) the first command builds the docker image, passing the private key value as an argument and tagging it as *sshaccess*
+1) the first command builds the docker image, passing the private key value as an argument and tagging it as *ansibletest*
 2) the docker image sets up the SSH access by copying the value of the `SSH_PRIVATE_KEY` argument to the standard location for SSH keys
 3) the second command uses docker-compose to create and run the container.
 The container runs the `master.yml` ansible playbook, which only echoes some text.